Amgen Inc. (NASDAQ:AMGN) Expected to Announce Quarterly Sales of $6.90 Billion

-Equities research analysts expect Amgen Inc. (NASDAQ:AMGN) to post $6.90 billion in sales for the current fiscal quarter, according to Zacks.
-Eight analysts have provided estimates for Amgen’s earnings, with estimates ranging from $6.74 billion to $6.98 billion.
-Amgen posted sales of $6.63 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 4.1%.
-The firm is expected to announce its next quarterly earnings report on Tuesday, February 1st.
+Wall Street brokerages expect Amgen Inc. (NASDAQ:AMGN) to report sales of $6.90 billion for the current quarter, Zacks Investment Research reports.
+Eight analysts have provided estimates for Amgen’s earnings, with the lowest sales estimate coming in at $6.74 billion and the highest estimate coming in at $6.98 billion.
+Amgen posted sales of $6.63 billion during the same quarter last year, which would indicate a positive year over year growth rate of 4.1%.
+The company is scheduled to announce its next quarterly earnings results on Tuesday, February 1st.

-According to Zacks, analysts expect that Amgen will report full-year sales of $26.05 billion for the current financial year, with estimates ranging from $25.87 billion to $26.15 billion.
-For the next financial year, analysts forecast that the firm will post sales of $26.92 billion, with estimates ranging from $26.34 billion to $27.37 billion.
-Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for Amgen.
+On average, analysts expect that Amgen will report full-year sales of $26.05 billion for the current fiscal year, with estimates ranging from $25.87 billion to $26.15 billion.
+For the next financial year, analysts anticipate that the firm will report sales of $26.92 billion, with estimates ranging from $26.34 billion to $27.37 billion.
+Zacks’ sales calculations are a mean average based on a survey of research firms that that provide coverage for Amgen.

 Amgen (NASDAQ:AMGN) last announced its earnings results on Tuesday, November 2nd.
-The medical research company reported $4.67 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $4.22 by $0.45.
+The medical research company reported $4.67 EPS for the quarter, topping the consensus estimate of $4.22 by $0.45.
+The firm had revenue of $6.71 billion for the quarter, compared to the consensus estimate of $6.70 billion.
 Amgen had a net margin of 21.77% and a return on equity of 108.67%.
 During the same quarter last year, the firm posted $4.37 EPS.

-Institutional investors have recently made changes to their positions in the stock.
-Silvercrest Asset Management Group LLC raised its stake in Amgen by 1.0% during the 2nd quarter.
-Silvercrest Asset Management Group LLC now owns 364,468 shares of the medical research company’s stock worth $88,840,000 after buying an additional 3,546 shares during the period.
-Independent Advisor Alliance raised its stake in Amgen by 4.7% during the 3rd quarter.
-Independent Advisor Alliance now owns 16,833 shares of the medical research company’s stock worth $3,580,000 after buying an additional 751 shares during the period.
-Mather Group LLC. raised its stake in Amgen by 25.4% during the 2nd quarter.
-Mather Group LLC. now owns 5,591 shares of the medical research company’s stock worth $1,363,000 after buying an additional 1,134 shares during the period.
-Bogart Wealth LLC raised its stake in Amgen by 34.1% during the 3rd quarter.
-Bogart Wealth LLC now owns 11,207 shares of the medical research company’s stock worth $2,383,000 after buying an additional 2,852 shares during the period.
-Finally, First Trust Advisors LP raised its stake in Amgen by 9.0% during the 2nd quarter.
-First Trust Advisors LP now owns 1,283,684 shares of the medical research company’s stock worth $312,898,000 after buying an additional 106,480 shares during the period.
-Institutional investors own 74.95% of the company’s stock.

 The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 8th.
 Investors of record on Tuesday, February 15th will be given a dividend of $1.94 per share.
-This is a positive change from Amgen’s previous quarterly dividend of $1.76.
-The ex-dividend date is Monday, February 14th.
-This represents a $7.76 annualized dividend and a dividend yield of 3.43%.
-Amgen’s dividend payout ratio is presently 72.50%.
+The ex-dividend date of this dividend is Monday, February 14th.
+This is an increase from Amgen’s previous quarterly dividend of $1.76.
+This represents a $7.76 annualized dividend and a yield of 3.45%.
+Amgen’s dividend payout ratio (DPR) is currently 72.50%.

+Several large investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its stake in shares of Amgen by 2.5% in the 3rd quarter.
+BlackRock Inc. now owns 49,013,416 shares of the medical research company’s stock valued at $10,422,702,000 after acquiring an additional 1,188,514 shares in the last quarter.
+State Street Corp boosted its holdings in Amgen by 0.8% during the 2nd quarter.
+State Street Corp now owns 29,931,381 shares of the medical research company’s stock worth $7,295,774,000 after acquiring an additional 238,297 shares during the last quarter.
+Geode Capital Management LLC boosted its holdings in Amgen by 3.7% during the 3rd quarter.
+Geode Capital Management LLC now owns 10,362,110 shares of the medical research company’s stock worth $2,198,289,000 after acquiring an additional 367,936 shares during the last quarter.
+Morgan Stanley boosted its holdings in Amgen by 0.8% during the 2nd quarter.
+Morgan Stanley now owns 10,040,932 shares of the medical research company’s stock worth $2,447,476,000 after acquiring an additional 80,922 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. boosted its holdings in Amgen by 13.7% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 7,242,037 shares of the medical research company’s stock worth $1,765,247,000 after acquiring an additional 871,428 shares during the last quarter.
+Institutional investors own 74.95% of the company’s stock.

 Amgen, Inc is a biotechnology company, which engages in the discovery, development, manufacture and marketing of human therapeutics.
 Its products include the following brands: Aranesp, Aimovig, KANJINTI, EVENITY, AMGEVITA, AVSOLA, BLINCYTO, MVASI, Corlanor, Enbrel, EPOGEN, IMLYGIC, Kyprolis, Neulasta, NEUPOGEN, Nplate, Parsabiv, Prolia, Repatha, Sensipar, Vectibix, Otezla, RIABNI, and XGEVA.